nwops/kitchen-kerberos/README.md

 This is a subclass of the ssh kitchen transport to allow for gssapi-with-mic login for NET::SSH

-This also provides Kerberos auth for train which is used for inspec testing
+Additionally, if you use kitchen-inspec this provides a kerberos transport for train and a new kitchen verifier for inspec_kerberos.

+If you only use inspec you can utilize the train transport as well without the use of kitchen.
 ## Installation

 Add this line to your application's Gemfile: